agropper/maia-cloud-user-app/README.md

 - < 2,000 lines of code total
 - No legacy complexity or debug messages

+✅ **Registration Email Notifications**
+- Automatic admin notification when new users register
+- Provisioning deep link with secure token for user setup
+- Email sent via Resend API service
+- Graceful fallback if email service is not configured

 ✅ **Production Ready**
 - Tested with real Cloudant and DigitalOcean APIs
 - Session management with Cloudant (sessions stored by userId for easy viewing)